Transportation System Plan

 I-5 Bridge

-by Bombadil, over 3 years ago
+by Bombadil, about 4 years ago

 I have lived in Clark County since the early 1990s, and have been, nearly the whole time, observing regular debates over the replacement of our now 100-year-old bridge.
 Traffic thirty years ago was bad, and it hasn't gotten better in the interim.
 I understand that the investment required makes it a decision that should not be taken lightly, but it starts to feel like we are dragging our feet, 20-some-odd years into the discussion.